Metaloziz/native_js/README.md

 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.